Balancing Efficiency and Quality: MoEISR for Arbitrary-Scale Image Super-Resolution: Introduction

-In this paper, we introduce the Mixture of Experts Implicit Super-Resolution (MoEISR) for arbitrary-scale SR, achieving a substantial reduction of up to 73\% in FLOPs in comparison to prevailing arbitrary-scale SR networks, while delivering comparable or even superior PSNR.
+In this paper, we introduce the Mixture-of-Experts Implicit Super-Resolution (MoEISR) for arbitrary-scale SR, achieving a substantial FLOPs reduction in comparison to prevailing arbitrary-scale SR networks, while delivering comparable or even superior PSNR.
 To produce high-quality HR images with an emphasis on computational efficiency, our approach involves the joint training of several components.
 This includes an encoder responsible for generating implicit neural representation (INR), a set of capacity-varying MLP decoders (experts) designed to predict the RGB value of each pixel, and a mapper that assigns pixels to the appropriate expert.

 The efficacy of MoEISR lies in the mapper, which adeptly assigns experts with varying capacities to each output pixel.
-Our research is inspired by ClassSR~\cite{Authors25} and APE~\cite{authors30}, which have demonstrated that leveraging several networks with distinct complexities can enhance SR performance while concurrently reducing the computational burden.
-In our endeavor to harness the potential of capacity-varying experts while maintaining high reconstruction quality, we integrate the mixture of experts (MoE) scheme~\cite{authors44, authors45, authors46} which allows the router (mapper) to assign capacity-varying experts to each output pixel.
-Additionally, we adapt and enhance the loss function initially introduced in ClassSR~\cite{Authors25} for the mapper during the training phase.
+In our endeavor to harness the potential of capacity-varying experts while maintaining high reconstruction quality, we integrate the mixture-of-experts (MoE) scheme~\cite{authors44, authors45, authors46, authors51} which allows the router (mapper) to assign capacity-varying experts to each output pixel.